MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard-advanced-features.md

 Employees can view the dashboard in the Viva Insights Teams or web app.

 **What can enabled users see in the dashboard?**
-The dashboard’s advanced features provide more granular views of Copilot adoption, usage patterns, user sentiment, and return on investment across teams, functional roles, and more.
-Business leaders who have a Viva Insights license and access to the dashboard can apply filters and group the Copilot adoption and impact metrics by organizational attributes such as organization, level designation, and job function.
+The dashboard’s advanced features provide more granular views of Copilot adoption, usage patterns, user sentiment, and return on investment across groups, functional roles, and more.
+Business leaders who have a Viva Insights license and access to the dashboard can apply filters and group the Copilot adoption and impact metrics by organizational attributes such as organization and job function.
 And, Viva Insights analysts can create custom reports based on these metrics.

 **How often is the default-on enablement updated?**